 - Temperature: 75-80 degrees Fahrenheit

-There are quite a few types of barbs out there, and most will make a fine housemate for your danios.
+Barbs are some of the most popular freshwater fish and most will make great tank mates for your Zebra danios.
 Be aware that some, such as the Tinfoil barb, can grow to be over a foot long.
 The following barb varieties are suitable for cohabitation with Zebra danios.

 Gold Barb: This barb has become quite popular with hobbyists.
 Gold barbs are actually more greenish when found in the wild.
 Through selective breeding, most sold in pet shops display the more recognizable golden hue.
 Gold barbs are versatile, exuberant swimmers.
 Give them some fellow Goldies to school with; they’ll do much better in groups of 6 or so.